The Department's vision

 The functions of Libraries NI are set out in the Libraries Act (NI) 2008.

 Libraries NI services

-Library services provided by Libraries NI include:
+Services provided by Libraries NI include:

-These services, and others, are accessible at libraries located across the North and through Libraries NI's mobile service.
 More information is available on the Libraries NI website:

 The Department also supports:

 The reports below contain the outturn results for the Public Library Standards which form part of the Department for Communities Delivering Tomorrow’s Libraries Policy.